DGTDept/Rachana/README.md

-# Cambodia Government Design System
+# Government Design Component

-The [Cambodia Government Design System](https://www.rachana.gov.kh) was developed to empower teams in creating fast, accessible and mobile-friendly digital services.
+The [Government Design Component ](https://www.rachana.gov.kh) was developed to empower teams in creating fast, accessible and mobile-friendly digital services.

 ***